Yushikuni/Yushikuni/README.md

 ### 👋 Hi, I'm Yushikuni

-🎯 Junior C++ Developer focused on systems, logic, and tool-building
+🎯 C++ Developer focused on systems, logic, and tool-building
 🔧 Working with C++ (CLI apps, AI systems), Python (scripts & APIs), and Unreal Engine
 🌱 Learning by building – from gameplay mechanics to console-based tools
 💡 Passionate about clean code, AI, and building useful things<br/>